-Requirement OCT-024: The OCT receiver shall provide the capability to transmit communications and PAT signals from transmitters within this channel scheme.
+Requirement OCT-024: The OCT receiver shall accommodate signals from transmitters within this channel scheme.

 2.5 Transmit and Receive Wavelength

 Table 2-5 defines the transmit and receive wavelengths.
 Either channel may be used for transmitting while the other is used for receiving.
 The same channel may not be used simultaneously for send and receive.